docHell/SmartGeoCatalog/GeoTiffCreator/README.md

 #### This is an experimental software.
 It has been used to create GeoTiff from a csv file created analyzing the displacement time-series map of some italian cities.
+It has been selected only one deformation value per year to expect that the relative deformation in one-year is considerably higher than the accuracy of the measurement.